Dawid Rubinowicz

 Discovery of the diary

+Krystyna and Stefan Rachtan rented the house from the school's headmaster.
 "There were many documents at home that were collected by director Antoni Waciński," says the regionalist Stefan Rachtan.
 His father-in-law and mother-in-law, Helena and Artemiusz Wołczyk, who lived nearby, often paid the family visits.
-In 1957, when the owner came to clean the attic, they found Dawid Rubinowicz's diary.
+1957, when the owner came to clean the attic, Helena discovered Dawid Rubinowicz's diary.

 When they acquired the journal, Artemiusz and Helena started reading it out over the local radio broadcasting system.
 From 1 October 1957, they were read to the public in 24 episodes, once a week.